Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis: Validation

-If instead, the input uncertainty is only correct for the input errors on the order of magnitude, the \emph{proper coverage} is achieved when the error deviations are in the range of $[0.1, 10]$.
+However, if the input uncertainty is known only to an order of magnitude, \emph{proper coverage} is achieved when the error deviations fall within the range $[0.1, 10]$.

-When an input contains unspecified errors, such as numerical errors of library functions, Gaussian or white noises of increasing deviations can be added to the input, until ideal coverage is reached.
-The needed minimal noise deviation gives a good estimation of the amount of unspecified input uncertainties.
-The existence of ideal coverage is a necessary verification if the application of Formula \eqref{eqn: Taylor 1d variance} or \eqref{eqn: Taylor 2d variance} has been applied correctly for the application.
-The input noise range for the idea coverage defines the ideal application range of input uncertainties.
+When an input contains unspecified errors, such as numerical errors in library functions or floating-point rounding errors, Gaussian noise with progressively increasing deviations can be added to inputs, until ideal coverage is attained.
+The minimal noise deviation required for the ideal coverage provides a good estimate of the magnitude of the unspecified input uncertainty deviations.
+Achieving ideal coverage serves as a necessary verification step to ensure that statistical Taylor expansion has been applied correctly within the given context.
+The input noise range that yields ideal coverage defines the ideal application range for the analytic function.
+For the value test, the \emph{error slope}, which is defined as the slope of the linear regression of normalized error deviation on input noise, should be exactly $-1$.

-Gaussian or white noises of specified deviations can also be added to the input to measure the error responses of a function.